WELCOME TO ETSE!

 Aula 202 |

-Students on the double degree GEE-GEEIA and GEI+BioT will also find a course zero in Chemistry.
+Students on the double degree GEE-GEEIA and GEI-BioT will also find a Course Zero in Chemistry, which they can also attend.
+This Course Zero is only for these double degrees.
 Timetables and classrooms are indicated on the Virtual Campus for the Chemistry course.

-If you are enrolled on a degree that does not appear in this list but you comply with any of the five criteria indicated above, you should contact the academic secretary of the ETSE: setse(ELIMINAR)@urv.cat
+If you are registered for a degree that does not appear in this list but you meet any of the five criteria indicated above, you should contact the academic secretary of the ETSE at setse(ELIMINAR)@urv.cat

-From 5 to 10 September, we will clarify some fundamental content to facilitate the beginning of the GEMiF.
-All sessions will be in room 213.
+Between 2 and 5 September, we will provide key information to facilitate the beginning of the GEMiF.
+All sessions will be in room 213 from 10.00 to 13.00.
 The schedule will be as follows:

-- Thursday 5, session 1.
-Trigonometry, Dr. Juan Alberto Rodríguez
+- 2 September, session 1.
+Trigonometry, Dr Juan Alberto Rodríguez

-The tutor is a faculty/school lecturer who gives you continuous support while you are a student here, so that you can respond to the problems and needs of university life.
+The tutor is a faculty/school lecturer who will give you continuous support during your time as a student at the URV regarding the issues and problems that can emerge as part of university life.

-Your tutor is assigned a few days after you enrol and will remain the same for as long as you are on the programme.
-After enrolment, you will be given access to the Virtual Campus, where you will be able to access the subject material, and also to the Academic Tutoring space so that you can interact with your tutor.
+Your tutor is assigned to you a few days after you register and will remain with you for as long as you are on the programme.
+After registration, you will be given access to the Virtual Campus, where you will be able to access the subject materials, and also to the Academic Tutoring space so that you can interact with your tutor.

 You will find the contact details of your tutor in the tutorial area of the Virtual Campus and on the website of your department:

 The first tutorial session will be held on Induction Day.
 The tutor will explain the usefulness of tutorials while you are studying at the University and give you an annual schedule.
-You will also be able to consult any doubts you may have about the ETSE degree programmes, the Campus, classrooms and laboratories, the services offered by the URV, continuous assessment, etc. There will usually be three tutorial sessions during the year: at the beginning, at the end of the first semester and at the end of the year.
+You will also be able to consult any doubts you may have about the ETSE's degree programmes, the Campus, the classrooms and laboratories, the services offered by the URV, continuous assessment, etc. There will usually be three tutorial sessions during the year: at the beginning of the year, at the end of the first semester and at the end of the year.
 In addition to these sessions, you can contact the tutor at any time you need to.
-During the degree, you can use the tutoring sessions to discuss topics such as optional subjects, mobility abroad, internships, the Bachelor's Degree Thesis, etc.
+During the degree, you can use the tutoring sessions to discuss topics such as optional subjects, mobility abroad, internships, your Bachelor's Thesis, etc.

 You can find more information about tutories here.

-It is very important that you read this information before the start of the course because, for example, you may be asked to choose a timetable for problem-solving sessions or laboratory practicals.
+It is very important that you read this information before the start of the course.